eudoxos/bcast/README.md

 If you can fix this, you will receive immense gratitude.

-This [Gtk+-dev thread](http://gtk.10911.n7.nabble.com/g-io-channel-win32-poll-Problem-on-Windows-td92219.html) discusses the exact issue.
+This [Gtk+-dev thread](http://gtk.10911.n7.nabble.com/g-io-channel-win32-poll-Problem-on-Windows-td92219.html) from 2017 discusses the exact issue which has since not been fixed in Aravis.
 It also links [this GLib commit](https://gitlab.gnome.org/GNOME/glib/commit/425a9f5864f69f804f11279b558ff925d421b546) which contains `g_poll` test (by the same LRN) for Windows ([current version](https://gitlab.gnome.org/GNOME/glib/-/blob/master/glib/tests/gpoll.c)).